-Research within the Computing Science and Mathematics division is conducted under the umbrella of 2 research groups:
+Research within the Computing Science and Mathematics division is conducted under the umbrella of 3 research groups:

-BIOMOD is led by Prof Rachel Norman.
-Its core focus is to develop innovative inter-disciplinary computational and mathematical modelling approaches to high impact real-world problems and to deepen our understanding of the environment in which we live.
+The Biological Modelling Research Group develops innovative inter-disciplinary computational and mathematical modelling approaches to high impact real-world problems and to deepen our understanding of the environment in which we live.

 In addition to the research defined by the groups above, staff are also active in the university's cross-disciplinary research themes of Health and Behaviour, Global Security and Resilience and Culture, Communities and Society.
 Under these themes we lead the research programmes in Being Together, Global Food Security and Contextual Learning in Humans and Machines